shmulib/CGLSP/README.md

 The CGLSP sequencing problem can be formulated as a graph theory optimization problem of finding a minimum cost Hamiltonian path on an incomplete asymmetric graph, or digraph.

-The details of this graph theoretic formulation and the description of the branch and bound algorithm this solver uses to solve it, can be found in the docs [here](docs/CGLSP_graph_formulation_and_branch_and_bound_solution.md)
+The details of this graph theoretic formulation and the description of the branch and bound algorithm this solver uses to solve it, will shortly be able to be found in the docs [here](docs/CGLSP_graph_formulation_and_branch_and_bound_solution.md)

 ## Codebase Structure

 This repo implements a solver for the CGLSP sequencing problem.
-The structure of the codebase is described in the docs [here](docs/codebase_structure.md)
+The structure of the codebase will shortly be described in the docs [here](docs/codebase_structure.md)

 ## Results obtained used this solver